-Federal awards are subject to review and audit by the grantor agencies in accordance with the Single Audit Act and Office of Management and Budget ("OMB") Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance").
-Although such audits could result in expenditure disallowances under terms of the grants, it is believed that any required reimbursement would not be material to the consolidated financial statements at June 30, 2017 and 2016.
+Federal awards (continued) - Federal awards are subject to review and audit by the grantor agencies in accordance with the Single Audit Act and Office of Management and Budget ("OMB") Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance").
+Although such audits could result in expenditure disallowances under terms of the grants, it is believed that any required reimbursement would not be material to the consolidated financial statements at June 30, 2018 and 2017.

-Fair value of financial instruments - Financial instruments included in the Organization's consolidated statement of financial position as of June 30, 2017 and 2016 include cash and cash equivalents, receivables, investments, accounts payable, accrued expenses and notes payable.
+Fair value of financial instruments - Financial instruments included in the Organization's consolidated statement of financial position as of June 30, 2018 and 2017 include cash and cash equivalents, receivables, investments, accounts payable, accrued expenses and notes payable.
 The balances of these instruments represent a reasonable estimate of the corresponding fair values.
 Investments are reflected in the accompanying consolidated statement of financial position at their estimated fair values.

-Concentration of revenue sources - For the years ending June 30, 2017 and 2016, approximately 88% of the Organization's support and revenue is derived from grants from Federal, State and local government agencies.
+Concentration of revenue sources - For the years ending June 30, 2018 and 2017, approximately 90% and 89%, respectively, of the Organization's support and revenue is derived from grants from Federal, State and local government agencies.